k1mperial/flaskapi/README.md

 Push the image up to the registry <br />
 Create a new release via the Heroku API using the image ID within the release.sh script <br />

-Go here to view the CI/CD jobs triggered by my commits to Gitlab : https://gitlab.com/karen.c.imperial/flaskapi/-/jobs <br />
+Go here to view the CI/CD jobs triggered by commits to Gitlab : https://gitlab.com/karen.c.imperial/flaskapi/-/jobs <br />

 9. Added more RESTful routes: DELETE and PUT.
 Parametarized test functions.
 Added Pytest monkeypatch fixture to mock functionality in tests.
 At this point I also disabled isort during the TEST stage because of conflicts with the Black formatting tool.